jobcespedes/myblog/content/posts/building-k3s-armbian-orange-pi-5-plus.md

   - ansible
   - john-1:4
 ---
-In this blog post, I'll be sharing hands-on experience in building a K3s Cluster on the Orange Pi 5 Plus (opi5+) using Armbian as the Operating System (OS) and Ansible.
+In this blog post, I'll be my sharing hands-on experience in building a K3s Cluster on the Orange Pi 5 Plus (opi5+) using Armbian as the Operating System (OS) and Ansible.
 The post is meant as a straightforward guide for anyone looking to replicate the process.
 I hope it proves helpful for your own setup.

 >Please consider that in some sections, there are references to external guides containing the respective steps.